 Some operations over the database can also be executed as asynchronous.

 Caution: Asynchronous programming frequently causes comlications, therefore it is recommended to use the synchronous attitude.
-If there is a chance, that the synchronous requests may take too much time and there is a possibility of timeout, then it is recommended to execute all operations in the working thread (See PmaSequencer").
+If there is a chance, that the synchronous requests may take too much time and there is a possibility of timeout, then it is better to execute all operations in the working thread (See PmaSequencer").